What Is My Router IP Address?

 1

-Press Win + R, type cmd, press Enter.
-Then type ipconfig and press Enter.
+Press Win + R, type cmd, hit Enter.
+No admin rights needed for this.

 2